-All ANZACATA members who are practising – that is, engage directly with clients, must commit to continuing professional development and supervision.
+All ANZACATA members who are practising – that is, engage directly with clients or students, must commit to continuing professional development and supervision.
 This is to ensure that they retain their capacity to practice safely, ethically, effectively and legally.

 A key element of professional practice is regular, ongoing clinical supervision and Continuing Professional Development activities (CPD).
 Practising members bear the cost of this currency of practice in order to become members and to maintain their membership each year.